hurairaz/AndroidAnalyzer-Suspicious-Benign/README.md

 # Android Analyzer

 ## Overview
 Android Analyzer is a machine learning-based application designed to classify Android APK files as **Suspicious** (malicious) or **Benign** (safe) based on their feature signatures.
 The project leverages machine learning techniques to identify potentially harmful apps efficiently.
+The project also incorporates `Androguard` to extract permissions, API calls, and intents from APK files.

 ## Datasets
 The project uses datasets from [Android Malware Dataset for Machine Learning](https://www.kaggle.com/datasets/shashwatwork/android-malware-dataset-for-machine-learning):
-1. **First Dataset**: This dataset contains **15,036 APK samples** categorized as **9476 benign** and **5560 suspicious**, with 215 features representing various API call behaviors.
+1. **First Dataset**: Contains **15,036 APK samples** categorized as **9476 benign** and **5560 suspicious**, with 215 features representing various API call behaviors.
-2. **Second Dataset**: This dataset maps the feature names from the first(main) dataset to their corresponding API call signatures, providing better interpretability and understanding of the features used in classification.
+2. **Second Dataset**: Maps feature names from the first (main) dataset to their corresponding API call signatures, providing better interpretability and understanding of the features used in classification.

 ## Components
-### analyzer.ipynb
+### `model_training.ipynb`
-This notebook handles the loading and preprocessing of the first(main) dataset.
+This notebook handles the loading and preprocessing of the main dataset.
 Three models were trained:
 - **Random Forest Classifier**
 - **Logistic Regression**
 - **Decision Tree**

-The Random Forest Classifier achieved the highest accuracy among the models and was saved as `rf_classifier.pkl` using `joblib` for use in the application.
+The Random Forest Classifier achieved the highest accuracy and was saved as `rf_classifier.pkl` using `joblib` for later use in the application.

-### main.py
+### `main.py`
-This script uses the trained Random Forest Classifier to classify two example APKs based on their feature sets:
+This script uses the trained Random Forest Classifier to classify APK files.
+It first extracts features such as permissions, API calls, and intents from an APK file using `Androguard`.
+These features are then matched against the predefined 215 feature set to generate a binary vector, which is used for prediction.
-1. A **Suspicious APK** containing features indicative of malicious behavior.
-2. A **Benign APK** with features representative of safe and harmless behavior.

-The script loads the pre-trained model and processes the feature sets using `numpy` arrays.
-Predictions are displayed in a human-readable format, indicating whether an APK is classified as "Suspicious" or "Benign."
+Due to its size, `whatsapp.apk` could not be included in the repository.
+However, you can place your own APK file (e.g., `my_app.apk`) in the root directory for analysis.
+The result will indicate whether the APK is classified as **Suspicious** or **Benign**.

-### features.ipynb
+### `features.ipynb`
-This notebook visualizes the feature descriptions dataset to provide insights into the distribution of features across API call signature categories.
-A bar chart is generated to show the count of features within each category, highlighting the significance of features in the classification process.
+This notebook visualizes the feature descriptions dataset, providing insights into the distribution of features across API call signature categories.
+A bar chart is generated to show the count of features within each category, highlighting their significance in the classification process.

 ## How to Use
 1. Clone the repository: